 economic, and political justice.
 It aspires to promote fraternity among human

-observance of international Law.
+beings.
+It exhorts people to respect biodiversity and ensure respect and observance of international Law.
 It is in this context that I am going to

 consider the Indian decision to keep the Indus Water Treaty in abeyance.